stefan-it/lrz-gpu-tutorial/README.md

 This repository contains some tips for using the LRZ GPUs (mainly the *DGX-1* supercomputer).

-**Notice**: This is not an official repository from the LRZ.
+**Notice**: This is not an official repository from LRZ.

 ## SSH-key setup

-In order properly login into reserved container, it is very imporant to create a private/public SSH key pair.
+In order to properly login into reserved container, it is very imporant to create a private/public SSH key pair.

 Please refer to the [LRZ documentation](https://www.lrz.de/services/compute/ssh/)